thenein/data-science-portfolio/README.md

 - [Hospital Readmission Prediction](./Python_Projects/HospitalReadmission/HospitalReadmission.md): A model that predicts the likelihood of a patient being readmitted to the hospital within a certain period, using machine learning techniques to analyze patient data and identify key risk factors.
 - [Real Estate Predictive Model](./Python_Projects/RealEstatePredictiveModel/RealEstatePredictiveModel-ppt.pdf): A model that predicts real estate prices based on various factors such as location, size, and market trends.
 It uses machine learning algorithms to analyze historical data and provide accurate price predictions for properties.
 - [Titanic EDA](./Python_Projects/Titanic%20EDA/Titanic_EDA.ipynb): An exploratory data analysis (EDA) project on the Titanic dataset.
 This project involves cleaning the data, analyzing various features, and visualizing key insights to understand the factors that influenced the survival of passengers.
+- [TSA Complaints Analysis](./Python_Projects/TSA%20Complaints/TSA_Complaints.ipynb): An analysis of complaints filed against the TSA.
+This project involves data cleaning, exploratory data analysis, and visualization to identify common issues and trends in the complaints data.
+-

 ## Essays and Articles: